codess-aus/PL-900/Bus_value.md

 **Al Builder** is a tool for creating models such as prediction and classification that you can use in your Power Apps and Flows.

 Al Builder allows you to automate form processing and predict outcomes like recognizing an image.

+You should use the Al Builder pre-built model to perform sentiment analysis.
+Al Builder allows you to perform sentiment analysis, automate form processing, and predict outcomes like recognizing an image.